 - Will there be a legally enforceable post-adoption contact agreement that outlines the number of ongoing visits?

 - If I choose an open adoption, will you help me stay in touch with the adoptive family?

-- Can your agency help with prenatal care or delivery costs?
+- Can your agency help with medical costs for prenatal care and giving birth?

-- What are the birth father's rights in my state?
+- What rights does the birth father have in my state?

 - If I choose adoption, when is my decision final?